MEMBERSHIP

 - Life Insurance

 If you need long-term care services and have to pay to obtain them, what financial resources could you call on?
-Do you have enough to pay for four or more years in a nursing home, an assisted living facility, or home health care?
+Do you have enough to pay for four or more years in a nursing home, an assisted living facility, or home healthcare?

 If you fall in-between these two categories, owning long-term care insurance, like all other insurance coverages, offers peace-of-mind benefits as well as financial ones.
-For example, a recent survey of people age 50 and over asked how confident they were that they could pay for long-term care services if they needed them.
+For example, a survey of consumers ages 50 and over asked how confident they were that they could pay for long-term care services if they needed them.
 Among those with long-term care policies, 52 percent said they were very confident and another 40 percent said they were somewhat confident.
 Among those who didn’t own a long-term care policy, only 8 percent were very confident and only 27 percent were somewhat confident.